M7641/webapp-playground/full_app/frontend/makingAnApp.md

 ## 5 - What next?

-1. Testing - Jest/ vitest
-2. State management (Redux/Recoil)
+1. State management (Redux/Recoil)
-3. tailwindcss
+2. tailwindcss
-4. Querying, why not just use fetch? <- more of a server thing to be fair.
+3. Querying, why not just use fetch? <- more of a server thing to be fair.

 ### Husky